This post contains affiliate links.

 Accommodation and Daily Life

-When Daniel and I travel, we usually stay in each city we visit for a month at a time.
+When Daniel and I travel, we usually stay in each city we visit for 5 or 6 weeks at a time.
 That means we become well acquainted with the less glamorous parts of the towns like grocery stores and pharmacies.
 When it comes to accommodation and daily life for long term travel in Huaraz and Arequipa, which is better?

 Like I said, Arequipa is a big city.
 That means it has malls, giant grocery stores, American chains, and fast food restaurants, and cuisines of all varieties.
 Wifi is fast(ish) and there are coworking spaces to join.

 We stopped by a small corner store to buy some essentials and asked where the bigger grocery stores were to visit the next day.
 After some confusion, we understood what the cashiers were saying… there aren’t any.
 Most people only shop at the large market in the center of town.
 We basically lived off premade foods like mac n’ cheese, hot dogs, granola bars, etc. because the options at the small store were so limited.